Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 Year 51000006500106500

-As seen above, in a non-cumulative FD, the interest of Rs.6500 is paid out annually to the investor.
+• Interest Payout: As you can see, if you invest in a cumulative FD, the interest at the end of year 1, Rs.
+6500, is reinvested, and the principal for year 2 becomes Rs.
+100000 + 6500 = Rs.
+106500.
+At the end of 5 years, you get an amount of Rs.
+137009.
+Of this, Rs.
+37009 is your accumulated interest.
+Meanwhile, for non-cumulative FD, the interest of Rs.6500 is paid annually to the investor.
 The total interest amount is Rs.
 32500, which happens to be lower than that of a cumulative fixed deposit.

-As seen above, a cumulative FD holder does not receive any payment during the tenure of the FD, after which he receives a lump sum.
-However, a non-cumulative FD holder enjoys a regular income flow throughout the term of the deposit until maturity.
-You can also choose the interest payout frequency depending on your unique investment needs.
+• Income Flow: As seen above, a cumulative FD holder does not receive any payment during the tenure of the FD, after which he receives a lump sum.
+However, a non-cumulative FD holder enjoys a regular income flow throughout the deposit term until maturity.
+Depending on your unique investment needs, you can also choose the interest payout frequency.

-The interest income, in the case of a cumulative FD, is reinvested into the scheme.
+• Reinvestment: In the case of a cumulative FD, the interest income is reinvested into the scheme.
 As a result, the investor earns interest even on his accumulated interest.
-In non-cumulative FDs, however, the interest is paid out and the investor only earns interest on the principal they had initially deposited.
+In non-cumulative FDs, however, the interest is paid out, and the investor only earns interest on the principal they had initially deposited.
 Consequently, the total returns on a non-cumulative FD are slightly lower than a cumulative FD.

 FAQs